godwokenrises/godwoken-doc/versioned_docs/version-1.0/comparisonEVM.md

 ## All Tokens Are ERC20 Tokens

 Ethereum processes ERC20 tokens differently from native ETH tokens, which is the reason wETH was invented.
-And, Godwoken conceals this difference:
+However, Godwoken conceals this difference.

-All tokens on Godwoken are represented as Layer 2 sUDT types whether using native CKB or any sUDT token type.
-Polyjuice proceeds from this Layer 2 sUDT [contract](https://github.com/nervosnetwork/godwoken-polyjuice/blob/b9c3ad4/solidity/erc20/SudtERC20Proxy_UserDefinedDecimals.sol) and ensures that all tokens on Godwoken are ERC20 compliant, regardless if supported by native CKB or sUDT.
+All tokens on Godwoken are represented as Layer 2 sUDT types, regardless of whether they are native CKB or any sUDT types.
+Polyjuice proceeds from this Layer 2 sUDT [contract](https://github.com/nervosnetwork/godwoken-polyjuice/blob/b9c3ad4/solidity/erc20/SudtERC20Proxy_UserDefinedDecimals.sol) and ensures that all tokens on Godwoken are ERC20 compliant, regardless of whether supported by native CKB or sUDT.
 That is to say, it is unnecessary to distinguish between native tokens and ERC20 tokens.
-All that has to be handled is the same ERC20 interface for all the different tokens.
+All the different tokens must be handled with the same ERC20 interface.

 ## Transaction Structure

 A Polyjuice transaction is essentially a Godwoken transaction.
-Ethereum transactions will be converted to the Godwoken [RawL2Transaction](https://github.com/nervosnetwork/godwoken/blob/v1.0.0-rc1/crates/types/schemas/godwoken.mol#L69-L74) type when being sent, and will be automatically processed by [Godwoken Web3](https://github.com/nervosnetwork/godwoken-web3/tree/v1.0.0-rc1).
+When Ethereum transactions are sent, they are converted to the Godwoken [RawL2Transaction](https://github.com/nervosnetwork/godwoken/blob/v1.0.0-rc1/crates/types/schemas/godwoken.mol#L69-L74) type, and are automatically processed by [Godwoken Web3](https://github.com/nervosnetwork/godwoken-web3/tree/v1.0.0-rc1).

-## Behavioral differences of some opcodes
+## Behavioral Differences of Some Opcodes

 | EVM Opcode | Solidity Usage | Behavior in Polyjuice | Behavior in EVM |
 | --- | --- | --- | --- |